Birkhoff Normal Form and Twist Coefficients of Periodic Orbits of Billiards: Introduction

+\begin{remark} The assumption of the two functions $a(t)$ and $b(t)$ being even simplifies our computations for the two twist coefficients.
+Without this assumption, the twist coefficient $\tau_1$ will depend on both $R_j'(0)$ and $R_j''(0)$, $j=0, 1$, (see \cite{KP05} for example), and the twist coefficient $\tau_2$ will depend on $R_j^{(k)}(0)$ for all $0\le k \le 4$, $j=0, 1$.
+To have a taste of the twist coefficient $\tau_2$ in the general case, see \cite{CGM}, in which the authors obtained $\cP_3(F)$, a quantity needed to compute $\tau_2$, that occupies three and a half pages of \cite{CGM}. \end{remark}

-Let $s=s(t)$ be the arc-length parameter of the curve $\gamma_j$ with $s(0)=0$, $R_j(s)$ be the radius of curvature of the curve $\gamma_j$ at $\gamma_j(s)$, and $R^{(k)}_j(s)$ be the $k$-th derivative with respect to $s$, $j\ge 0$.
-The quantity $L$ represents the length of trajectory between two consecutive impacts of the periodic orbit $\cO_2$.
-If we enlarge the table by $k$ times, then $L$ and $R_j$, $j=0,1$, are enlarged by $k$ times.
-In some sense, this scaling just add a pair of glasses for us to observe the dynamics on the same billiard table.
+Let $s=s(t)$ be the arc-length parameter of the curve $\gamma_j$ with $s(0)=0$, $R_j(s)$ be the radius of curvature of the curve $\gamma_j$ at $\gamma_j(s)$, and $R^{(k)}_j(s)$ be the $k$-th derivative of $R_j(s)$ with respect to $s$, $j\ge 0$.
+The quantity $L$ represents the length of the trajectory between two consecutive impacts of the periodic orbit $\cO_2$.
+If we enlarge the table $Q=Q(L, a, b)$ by $k$ times and denote the scaled table by $kQ$, then the corresponding quantities $L$ and $R_j$, $j=0,1$, are enlarged by $k$ times.
+In some sense, this scaling just adds a pair of glasses for us to observe the dynamics on the same billiard table.
 In particular, one can assume that $L=1$ without losing much generality.
-We will keep using $L$ and determine how the twist coefficients change with respect to scaling.
-For convenience we introduce a short notation related to scaling the billiard table: \begin{definition} A quantity $\tau$ is said to be homogeneous if there exists a constant $d\in \bR$ such that $\tau$ is scaled by $k^d$ times when the table is scaled by $k$ times.
-Such a constant $d$ is called the scaling degree of the quantity $\tau$ and is denoted by $\deg(\tau)=d$. \end{definition} It is easy to see that $\deg(L)=1$ and $\deg(R_{k}^{(j)}(0))=1-j$ for any $j\ge 0$, $k=0,1$.
+We will keep using $L$ and determine how the twist coefficients change with respect to the scaling from $Q$ to $kQ$.
+For convenience we introduce a short notation related to scaling the billiard table: \begin{definition} A quantity $\tau(Q)$ of the billiard table $Q$ is said to be homogeneous with respect to the scaling if there exists a constant $d\in \bR$ such that $\tau(kQ)=k^d \tau(Q)$.
+Denote it by $\deg(\tau)=d$, which is called the scaling degree of the quantity $\tau(Q)$. \end{definition} It is easy to see that $\deg(L)=1$ and $\deg(R_{j}^{(k)}(0))=1-k$ for any $k\ge 0$, $j=0,1$.
 As we will see later, the twist coefficient $\tau_j$ is homogeneous with degree $\deg(\tau_j)=-j$, $j=1,2$.